e-nzym3/mitty/README.md

 - Clean-up Fire.py to only include logic that's required
 - Add logic that destroys APIs on CTRL+C, just like in CredMaster
 - Add logic to exclude or include fork commits
+- Add logic to check for pre-existing API gateways and re-use them if needed.
+If not enough pre-existing ones exist, create n of them until they match the required number.